-EXECUTIVE SUMMARY
+1. EXECUTIVE SUMMARY

-MARTA's mission is to advocate and provide safe, multi-modal transit services that advance prosperity, connectivity and equal for a more livable region.
-The Service Standards lay out a framework for achieving our mission.
+The Metropolitan Atlanta Rapid Transit Authority's (MARTA) mission is to advocate for and provide safe, multi-modal transit services that advance prosperity, connectivity and equity for a more livable region.
+The Service Standards set forth in this document lay out a framework for achieving our mission.

-The MARTA service area encompasses the counties of Fulton, DeKalb, Clayton, and the City of Atlanta.
-The Service Standards are intended to guide MARTA in ensuring that its service meets the expectations of passengers and taxpayers as well as being cost-effective for the agency, and guide every change and investment in service as the mobility needs of the City of Atlanta and Fulton, DeKalb, and Clayton Counties evolve.
+The MARTA service area encompasses the Counties of Fulton, DeKalb, Clayton, and the City of Atlanta.
+The Service Standards are intended to guide MARTA in ensuring that its service meets the expectations of passengers and taxpayers as well as being cost-effective for the agency.
+These standards guide every change and investment in service as the mobility needs of the City of Atlanta and Fulton, DeKalb, and Clayton Counties evolve.